WPMedia/arc-themes-blocks/blocks/extra-large-manual-promo-block/README.md

 # `@wpmedia/extra-large-manual-promo-block`

-Extra Large Manual Promo Block provides a way for a PageBuilder user to create a promo item and manually configure the teaxt and image used therein.
+Extra Large Manual Promo Block provides a way for a PageBuilder user to create a promo item and manually configure the text and image used therein.

 ## Props